-As of December 31, 2014, our holdings of net short mortgage-related derivatives increased as compared to December 31, 2013.
-We use mortgagerelated credit derivatives primarily to hedge credit risk in our non-Agency MBS portfolio, although we also take net long positions in certain CDS on RMBS and CMBS indices.
-As of December 31, 2014, the net short notional value of our holdings of CDS on RMBS and CMBS indices was \$50.2 million as compared to \$26.4 million as of December 31, 2013.
+We use mortgage-related credit derivatives primarily to hedge credit risk in our non-Agency MBS portfolio, although we also take net long positions in certain CDS on RMBS and CMBS indices.
 Our CDS on individual RMBS represent "single-name" positions whereby we have synthetically purchased credit protection on specific non-Agency RMBS bonds.
-The overall outstanding notional value of our short CDS contracts on individual RMBS declined to \$20.7 million as of December 31, 2014 from \$26.4 million as of December 31, 2013.
 As there is no longer an active market for CDS on individual RMBS, our portfolio continues to run off.

-We use CDS on corporate bond indices and options thereon as a means to hedge credit risk.
-While as of December 31, 2014, the net notional value our of CDS on corporate bond indices declined substantially to \$37.2 million from \$263.4 million as of December 31, 2013, our holdings of net purchased options on CDS on corporate bond indices increased substantially.
-Through these options contracts, we have the ability to purchase additional net notional protection of \$338.5 million as of December 31, 2014 as compared to \$22.6 million as of December 31, 2013.
+We also use CDS on corporate bond indices, options thereon, and various other instruments as a means to hedge credit risk, or for relative value trading purposes.
 As market conditions change, especially as the pricing of various credit hedging instruments changes in relation to our outlook on future credit performance, we continuously re-evaluate both the extent to which we hedge credit risk and the particular mix of instruments that we use to hedge credit risk.

-As of December 31, 2014 and December 31, 2013, we held long and or short positions in corporate equities.
-Our long and short positions were held either directly or through total return swaps.
+We often hold long and or short positions in corporate equities.
 Our short and long positions in corporate equities referencing publicly traded REITs can serve either as portfolio hedges or as relative value opportunities.
+In addition, during the first quarter of 2015, we began acquiring certain of our distressed corporate loans synthetically, in the form of total return swaps.
 We have also implemented an interest rate derivatives trading strategy.
 Within this strategy, we can take long and/or short positions in various interest rate-related instruments, such as U.S. Treasury securities, interest rate swaps, futures, and options.
 While some of the trading positions in this strategy are intended as hedges for various exposures in our overall portfolio, we also may take speculative positions to capitalize on what we view as market inefficiencies or anomalies.